Petrus-Han/dify-ee-helm-chart-values-generator/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

+### Automated PR Review

+This project uses an automated PR review bot powered by GitHub Actions.
+When you create or update a Pull Request, the bot will automatically:

+- Check Python code style (flake8, pylint)
+- Verify code formatting (black)
+- Validate YAML files (yamllint)
+- Check shell scripts (shellcheck)
+- Scan for potential security issues

+See [docs/PR-REVIEW.md](docs/PR-REVIEW.md) for more details.

 ## 📝 License